Iran confers with European nations on its nuclear program as sanctions deadline nears

 “We have just made an important call to our Iranian counterpart regarding the nuclear program and the sanctions against Iran that we are preparing to reapply,” he said.
 “Time is running out.”

-That was echoed by Germany's Foreign Minister Johann Wadephul, who said “time is very short.”
+That was echoed by British Foreign Secretary David Lammy and the European Union's top diplomat, Kaja Kallas.
+Germany's Foreign Minister Johann Wadephul said “time is very short.”

 “Iran needs to engage substantively in order to avoid the activation of snapback,” he wrote on X. “We have been clear that we will not let the snapback of sanctions expire unless there is a verifiable and durable deal.”